Sport in Montenegro: Women

 Montenegro women's national football team was founded in 2012.
 It is organised and headed by Football Association of Montenegro.
 Montenegro played first official match on 13 March 2012 in Bar, against Bosnia and Herzegovina (2:3).
 Best competitive result, Montenegro made at 2013–14, when they qualified for the final round of 2015 FIFA Women's World Cup qualification (UEFA).

 Montenegro national basketball team

 Men

 In 2006, the Basketball Federation of Montenegro along with national team joined the International Basketball Federation (FIBA) on its own following the Independence of Montenegro.
-The Montenegrin national team entered international competition in 2008, playing its first official match on September 6, against Netherlands in Almere (70–63).
-Montenegrin team participated on EuroBasket two times - 2011 and 2013.
+The Montenegro national team entered international competition in 2008, playing its debut official match on 6 September, against the Netherlands in Almere (70–63).
+Montenegro appeared in the EuroBasket twice (2011 and 2013).

 Women

 The women's national basketball team is the representative for Montenegro in international women's basketball competitions and it is organized and run by the Basketball Federation of Montenegro.
-The Montenegrin women's national team entered international competition in 2008, playing its first official match on August 27, against Republic of Ireland in Bijelo Polje (68–56).
+The Montenegro women's national team entered international competition in 2008, playing its first official match on 27 August, against Republic of Ireland in Bijelo Polje (68–56).
 Montenegrin women's team participated on EuroBasket Women three times - 2011, 2013 and 2015, playing two times in quarterfinals.